#Project configuration

 A custom --host

-value can also be passed as an argument to the retype watch
+value can also be passed as an argument to the retype start

 commands.
 If included, the --host